Learn how your local Master Gardener program can help you!

 How do I become a master gardener?

 In Rockwall County, a seventy-two-hour training program takes place over 12 weeks from August to November.
-Currently the training program is only being offered in odd-numbered years.
-The next opportunity will be in 2017.
 A fee is required to cover the staff time, facilities and material needed.
 Trust me, extension offices aren’t trying to profit from these classes.
 And you’re likely to get some amazing resources you cannot buy anywhere.

 What do master gardeners do?